AdaCore/spark2014/docs/lrm/source/packages.rst

 #.
 A state abstraction that is not specified as External shall not have
    ``constituents`` which are External states.

 #.
-An External, Input_Only state abstraction shall have only ``constituents``
+An External state abstraction shall have at least one ``constituent``
-   that are External, Input_Only states.
+   that is External state, or shall have a null refinement.

 #.
-An External, Output_Only state abstraction shall have only ``constituents``
+An External state abstraction shall have each of the properties set to True
-   that are External, Output_Only states.
+   which are True for any of its ``constituents``.

 #.
-A state abstraction that is specified as just External state, referred to
-   as a *plain External state* may have ``constituents`` of any sort of External state and, or, non External states.
+Refined_Global aspects must respect the rules related to external
+   properties of constituents which are external states given in :ref:`external_state` and :ref:`external_state-variables`.

 #.
-A subprogram declaration that has a Global aspect denoting a plain External
-   state abstraction with a ``mode_selector`` other than In_Out, and the refinement of the state abstraction is visible at the point of the Refined_Global aspect, shall not denote a Volatile ``constituent`` of the state abstraction, in its Refined_Global aspect.

-#.
 All other rules for Refined_State, Refined_Global and Refined_Depends aspect
    also apply.

 .. centered:: **Examples**

 .. code-block:: ada

    package Externals
-      with Abstract_State => ((Combined_Inputs with External, Input_Only),
+      with Abstract_State => ((Combined_Inputs with External => Async_Writers),
-                              (Displays with External, Output_Only),
+                              (Displays with External => Asyc_Readers),
-                              (Complex_Device with External)),
+                              (Complex_Device with (Async_Readers, Effective_Writes, Async_Writers)),
            Initializes => Complex_Device
    is
       procedure Read (Combined_Value : out Integer)
-         with Global  => Combined_Inputs,  -- Combined_Inputs is an Input_Only
+         with Global  => Combined_Inputs,  -- Combined_Inputs is an Input;
-                                           -- External state; it can only be an -- Input in Global and Depends aspects.
+                                           -- it does not have Effective_Reads and -- may be an specified just as an -- Input in Global and Depends aspects.
               Depends => (Combined_Value => Combined_Inputs);

       procedure Display (D_Main, D_Secondary : in String)
-         with Global  => (Output => Displays), -- Displays is an Output_Only
+         with Global  => (Output => Displays), -- Displays is an Output and may -- be specified just as an
-                                               -- External state; it can only be an -- Output in Global and Depends
+                                               -- Output in Global and Depends
                                                -- aspects.
               Depends => (Displays => (D_Main, D_Secondary));

       function Last_Value_Sent return Integer
-         with Global => Complex_Device;  -- Complex_Device is a Plain External
+         with Global => Complex_Device;  -- Complex_Device is an External
                                          -- state.
-It can be an Input and -- be a global to a function provided -- the Refined_Global aspect only
+It can be a global_item of -- a function provided the Refined_Global
-                                         -- refers to non-volatile or non-external
+                                         -- aspect only refers to non-volatile
-                                         -- constituents.
+                                         -- constituents and to external
+                                         -- state abstractions via calls to
+                                         -- functions defined on them.

       procedure Output_Value (Value : in Integer)
          with Global  => (In_Out => Complex_Device),
               Depends => (Complex_Device => (Complex_Device, Value));
-         -- If the refined Global Aspect refers to constituents which -- are volatile then the mode_selector for Complex_Device must -- be In_Out and it is both an input and an output.
+         -- Output_Value only sends out a value if it is not the same -- as the last value sent.
+When a value is sent it updates -- the saved value and has to check a status port.
          -- The subprogram must be a procedure.

    end Externals;

    private package Externals.Temperature
-      with Abstract_State => (State with External, Input_Only,
+      with Abstract_State => (State with External => Async_Writers,
                               Part_Of => Externals.Combined_Inputs)
    is
       ...
    end Externals.Temperature;

    private package Externals.Pressure
-      with Abstract_State => (State with External, Input_Only,
+      with Abstract_State => (State with External => Async_Writers,
                               Part_Of => Externals.Combined_Inputs)
    is
       ...
    end Externals.Pressure;

    private package Externals.Main_Display
-      with Abstract_State => (State with External, Output_Only,
+      with Abstract_State => (State with External => Async_Readers,
                               Part_Of => Externals.Displays)
    is
       ...
    end Externals.Main_Display;

    private package Externals.Secondary_Display
-      with Abstract_State => (State with External, Output_Only,
+      with Abstract_State => (State with External => Async_Readers,
                               Part_Of => Externals.Displays)
    is
      ...